Poisonous Plants in Vermont

 • If blisters or a rash appear, contact your health care provider.

-• If sap gets into your eyes, rinse with water and seek medical attention immediately.
+• Rinse with water and seek medical attention immediately.

 What if I need to work with giant hogweed?

-• Wear protective clothing, including gloves, long sleeves, pants, and eye protection when working near the plant.
+• Wear protective clothing, including gloves, long sleeves, pants, and eye protection, when working near the plant.

 • Do not mow or burn giant hogweed.
 Cutting or disturbing the plant can spread sap or seeds and increase health risks.